avnet-iotconnect/I-CUBE-IoTC-DA16k-PMOD/doc/n6_quickstart.md

 <img src="../media/n6-2.png"/>

-## Step 2: Create device/template on IOTCONNECT
+## 5. Create device/template on IOTCONNECT
 * An IOTCONNECT Device Template will need to be created or imported.
 This defines the data format the platform should expect from the device.
   * Download the premade  [Device Template](n6uvc_template.JSON) (Right-click, Save As)
   * **Click** the Device icon and the "Device" sub-menu.